giodueck/FC-tools/README.md

 # Blueprint strings
 The blueprints for the actual computers can be found in the `bp` directory.

-For the blueprints of Everest, the precursor to Horizon, refer to [factorio-computing](https://github.com/giodueck/factorio-computing).
+For the blueprints of Overture, an 8-bit architecture inspired by the one featured in the game Turing Complete, or Everest, the precursor to Horizon, refer to [factorio-computing](https://github.com/giodueck/factorio-computing).